CurtisSlone/terraformNoOps/remote-state/README.md

 The storage account & containers must be deployed first.

 ### Caveats
 I've created two containers within the storage account.
 One for development, the other for production.
-I'm currently searching for a way to create logic to select which backend config I want to use
+I'm currently searching for a way to create logic to select which backend config I want to use.

+## Current Error

+Initializing the backend...
+╷
+│ Error: Either an Access Key / SAS Token or the Resource Group for the Storage Account must be specified - or Azure AD Authentication must be enabled